cdapio/cdap/cdap-docs/tutorials/source/how-to-guides/index.rst

 Designed to be completed in 15-30 minutes, these guides provide quick, hands-on instructions for building the “Hello World” of any development task with CDAP.

+.. |flow-guide| replace:: **Realtime Data Processing With a Flow:**
+.. _flow-guide: cdap-flow-guide.html

+- |flow-guide|_  Learn how to **process data in realtime** with CDAP.
+You will discover how easy it is to scale out applications on CDAP.

 .. |flume-guide| replace:: **Ingesting Data into CDAP using Apache Flume:**